oras-project/oras/test/e2e/README.md

 # run below command in the target test suite folder
 go test oras.land/oras/test/e2e/suite/${suite_name}
 ```
-This is is super handy when you want to step-by-step debugging from command-line or via an IDE.
+This is super handy when you want to do step-by-step debugging from command-line or via an IDE.
 If you need to debug certain specs, use [focused specs](https://onsi.github.io/ginkgo/#focused-specs) but don't check it in.

-### 4. Testing Different Distribution Services
+### 4. Testing Registry Services
 The backend of E2E tests are two registry services: [oras-distribution](https://github.com/oras-project/distribution) and [upstream distribution](https://github.com/distribution/distribution).
-The former supports both image and artifact media types with referrer API; The latter only supports image media type with subject and provides referrers query via [tag schema](https://github.com/opencontainers/distribution-spec/blob/v1.1.0-rc1/spec.md#referrers-tag-schema).
+The former is expected to support image and artifact media types and referrer API; The latter is expected to only support image media type with subject and provide referrers via [tag schema](https://github.com/opencontainers/distribution-spec/blob/v1.1.0-rc1/spec.md#referrers-tag-schema).

 You can run scenario test suite against your own registry services via setting `ORAS_REGISTRY_HOST` or `ORAS_REGISTRY_FALLBACK_HOST` environmental variables.